 Baked Mac and Cheese might be the star of the show this Thanksgiving if your family goes that route with side dishes.
 It’s one of the tastiest I’ve had in a while, and it’s perfect any night of the week.

 My Baked Mac and Cheese floored me a little bit!
 It’s turned out to be super-creamy and super-delicious – what could be better?
-I’m a cheese lover so I might be biased, but seriously, you need to make this.
-It’s definitely good comfort food!
+I’m a cheese lover so I might be biased, but this is tasty comfort food at its finest.

 This recipe is here because one of my coworkers asked me for a mac and cheese recipe.
 I had to stop and think for a minute.
-I can’t believe I didn’t have one on the site.
-So you have Gaby for getting me on the ball and making this!
+I can’t believe I didn’t have one on the site!
+I had to rectify that, and fast, and I’m glad I did.

-The cheesiness!
-The crunchy breadcrumbs!
 The flavor is amazing, but take note: I used high-quality cheese for this recipe.
 And I shredded the cheese myself.
 Why not buy a bag of shredded cheese, you ask?
-Pre-shredded cheese doesn’t melt well because it includes “something” in the ingredients to keep it from clumping in the bag.
+Well, pre-shredded cheese doesn’t melt well because it includes “something” in the ingredients that keeps it from clumping in the bag, and therefore, melting smoothly.

 I know a lot of people include mac and cheese as a side dish at Thanksgiving.
 We never did growing up, and neither did my husband’s family, but my Italian family does include lasagna each year!
 Each family has their own traditions, right?

 Are you planning a smaller Thanksgiving gathering this year?
-Many of us are, for good reason, and this recipe is perfect for smaller crowds.
-It serves 4-6 people, so you may (or may not) have leftovers.
+This recipe serves 4-6 people, so you may (or may not) have leftovers.

 Try one of these recipes as a Thanksgiving side dish: